בס״ד

 וְהַצְּעִירָ֤ה גַם־הִוא֙ יָ֣לְדָה בֵּ֔ן וַתִּקְרָ֥א שְׁמ֖וֹ בֶּן־עַמִּ֑י ה֛וּא אֲבִ֥י בְנֵֽי־עַמּ֖וֹן עַד־הַיּֽוֹם׃ - And the younger also bore a son, and she called him Ben-ammi; he is the father of the Ammonites of today.

-The older named him Moab - another way to read מוֹאָ֑ב would be as Me Av - which means From My Father
+So, the oldest daughter named him Moav - another way to read מוֹאָ֑ב would be as Me Av - which means From My Father (as if she was declaring it to the world).

 Whaaaaaaat??
 Why would anyone name her son this way?
-Didn't she realize that people will point their fingers in his face, and tell him that he came into this world not in a kosher way, and there a whole lot is wrong with his lineage..?
-Why would a mother put her son through so much shame, and put herself through shame as well?
-The second daughter named her son - Ben-Ammi The Son of My Nation, which could be anyone and nothing shameful, and you could say that she had a blissful life with no worries and concerns.
+Didn't she realize that people will point their fingers in his face and tell him that he came into this world not in a kosher way and there a whole lot is wrong with his lineage..?
+Why would a mother put her son through so much shame and put herself through shame as well?
+The second daughter named her son Ben-Ammi, the Son of My Nation, which could be anyone and nothing shameful.
+You could say that she had a blissful life with no worries or concerns.

 As Mordechai approached Esther, he told her that for that generation to merit the next Bet Hamikdash, just like the oldest daughter of Lot merited kings, the only way would be if Esther married Achashverosh.

 So now, let’s talk about the Messiah.
-Mashiach does suffer and he suffers a lot.
-Let’s try to understand this?
+The holy books say that Mashiach suffers a lot.
+Let’s try to understand that.

-In the book of Prophet Isaiah Chapter 53:10, it says, “Hashem desired to oppress him, and He afflicted him.”
+The book of Prophet Isaiah, Chapter 53:10, says, “Hashem desired to oppress him, and He afflicted him.”
 In 53:7, “He was persecuted and afflicted.”
-In 53:5, “He was pained because of our rebellious sins and oppressed through our iniquities; the chastisement upon him was for our benefit, and through his wounds, we were healed”.
+In 53:5, “He was pained because of our rebellious sins and oppressed through our iniquities; the chastisement upon him was for our benefit, and through his wounds, we were healed.”
 In 53:4, “But in truth, it was our ills that he bore, and our pains that he carried.”

 Just like the oldest daughter of Lot went through her pain and humiliation - she merited the lineage of kings.
 Ruth The Moabite and her grandson King David went through their trials which merited the nation the First Bet Hamikdash.
 The Queen Esther went through her difficulties and merited the nation the Second Bet Hamikdash.
 So is the Righteous Messiah will go through pain and suffering just to atone for his generation, and eventually to merit the Third Bet Hamikdash in Yerushalayim.